Kuuuube/Artisan_Stock_Checker/discord_webhook_script.md

     `{Link}` sends a link to the mousepad's store page.

-4. Optionally, edit the delays in `config.cfg` to change the delay in seconds between checking stock, checking cart, and request fail.
+4. Optionally, edit the delays in `config.cfg` to change the delay in seconds between checking stock, checking cart, looping batch, and request fail.

+    `stock_delay` adds a delay at the end of the stock check for a pad.
+For out of stock items this delay is after the stock request.
+For in stock items this delay is after the cart request and after the `cart_delay`.

+    `cart_delay` adds a delay before checking whether an item can be added to cart.
+Only used if an item is found in stock.

+    `batch_delay` adds a delay between checking the full list of pads.
+Only used between the last item and the list and the first item in the list when looping back.

+    `request_fail_delay` adds a delay after a request fails before resuming the sending of requests.

 5. Run `check_artisan_stock_webhook.py`